-Several lines were evaluated in the 2006 and 2007 field trial programs.
+Several lines were evaluated in the 2006 (Martin et al., 2007) and 2007 field trial programs.
 All lines were in the Coker 312 background.
 This report focuses on four of these lines: Coker 312 (non-transgenic), COT67B (Cry1Ab component), COT102 (Vip3A component) and the pyramided combination of COT102 and COT67B (VipCot).

 Trials were planted across the US Cotton Belt to evaluate performance in a variety of environmental/growing conditions.
-This report focuses on the Southeastern US and Upper Gulf Coast of Texas.
-Results from the Mid-South are presented separately.
+This report focuses on trials performed in the Mid-South (Table 1).
+Results from the South East USA and Texas are presented separately.